Updated: January 19, 2026

 Photo by Collins Lesulie on Unsplash

-After completing your EPK, there are passive and active ways to get it to the people who need to see it.
+After you finish your EPK, there are passive and active ways to get it to the people who need to see it.

-On Your Website: Create a dedicated EPK page with a password if you want to control access.
+On Your Website: Create a dedicated EPK page.
+You can make it password-protected if you want to control who has access to it.

 Via Email: Include a link to your EPK in your email signature or when reaching out to contacts.